melloBlack/Singleton/README.md

 ```

 ### Singleton for Concrete class
-- Create a class that you want to pool.
+- Create a class that you want to make singleton.

  ```csharp
     public class SampleSingletonObject